alexdelorenzo/brightness/README.md

 `brightness` is a daemon and command-line utility you can use to adjust your display's brightness.

-In daemonized mode, `brightness` will use facial recognition to determine whether or not to change your display's brightness when your system is idle.
+In daemonized mode, `brightness` will use facial recognition to determine whether or not to change your display's brightness when your system goes idle.

 As a command-line utility, you can use `brightness` to get and set your display's brightness.